Heinowski/JSsearcher/README.md

-Keywords are case-insensitive and must be whole words (e.g., promo won't match promotion).
+Keywords are case-insensitive and must be whole words (e.g., promo won't match promotion for being more accurate).